sayeed99/x86_64-uber/README.md

 had to zip a few files cause github was throwing errors due to their size.

-toolchain for x86/x86_64 architecture for android ROM compilation , compiled from Linaro GCC 5.3.1 source with graphite and link time optimizations(lto).
+toolchain for x86/x86_64 architecture for android ROM compilation , compiled from Uber GCC 5.4.1 source with graphite and link time optimizations(lto).

                                  To enable ROM compilation